-(1) An early learning program's drinking water must:

-- (a) Be offered frequently and readily available to children at all times; - (b) Be offered in outdoor play areas, in each classroom for centers, and in - the licensed space for family homes; - (c) Be served in a manner that prevents contamination;

-(d) Not be obtained from a handwashing sink used with toileting or diapering; and

-- (e) Be served fresh daily or more often as needed.
-Weight #6 - (2) Drinking fountains at an early learning program must: - (a) Not be attached to handwashing sinks or disabled; - (b) Not be located in bathrooms; - (c) Not be a "bubble type" fountain (the water flow must form an arch); - (d) Be cleaned and sanitized daily, or more often as needed; and - (e) Be located above water impervious flooring.
+- (1) An early learning program's drinking water must: - (a) Be offered frequently and readily available to children at all times; - (b) Be offered in outdoor play areas, in each classroom for centers, and in the licensed space for family homes; - (c) Be served in a manner that prevents contamination; - (d) Not be obtained from a handwashing sink used with toileting or diapering; and - (e) Be served fresh daily or more often as needed.
+Weight #67 - (2) All drinking equipment must be cleaned and sanitized: - (a) On a daily basis or more often as needed; and - (b) Between uses by different children.
+Weight #7 - (3) An early learning program may serve drinking water from: - (a) Single use or reusable drinkware; - (b) Individual water bottles; - (c) Pitchers; or - (d) Drinking fountains.
+Weight #5 - (24) Drinking fountains at an early learning program must: - (a) Not be attached to handwashing sinks or disabled; - (b) Not be located in bathrooms; - (c) Not be a "bubble type" fountain (the water flow must form an arch); and - (d) Be cleaned and sanitized daily, or more often as needed; and - (e) Be located above water impervious flooring.
 Weight #6